jadamsowers/trailhead/FAMILY_MEMBER_ORDERING.md

 # Family Member Ordering Implementation

 ## Overview
-When adding family members to a trip, adults are now processed before scouts to ensure their vehicle capacity is added to the trip count before scouts are added.
+When adding family members to a outing, adults are now processed before scouts to ensure their vehicle capacity is added to the outing count before scouts are added.

 ## Changes Made